-Our executive compensation program has been designed to ensure that Apergy is able to attract and retain appropriate executives for applicable positions and that our compensation plans support Apergy's strategies, focus efforts, help achieve business success, and align with our shareholders' interests.
+Our executive compensation program has been designed to ensure that ChampionX is able to attract and retain appropriate executives for applicable positions and that our compensation plans support ChampionX's strategies, focus efforts, help achieve business success, and align with our shareholders' interests.
 There is no pre-established formula for the allocation between cash and non-cash compensation or short-term and long-term compensation.
 Instead, each year our Compensation Committee determines, in its discretion and business judgment, the appropriate level and mix of cash and non-cash compensation and short-term and long-term incentive compensation for our NEOs to reward near-term performance and to encourage commitment to our long-range strategic business goals.
-To determine the appropriate combination of elements, we consider our philosophy to condition the majority of NEO compensation on Company performance.
+To determine the appropriate combination of elements, our philosophy is to condition the majority of NEO compensation on Company performance.

-As illustrated in the charts below, our 2019 executive compensation program consisted of the following core elements (at target): base salary, short-term incentives (annual), and long-term incentives (service-based and performance-based).
-The charts are not intended to replace the more detailed information provided in the 2019 Summary Compensation Table.
+As illustrated in the charts below, our 2020 executive compensation program consisted of the following core elements (at target): base salary, short-term incentives (annual), and long-term incentives (service-based and performance-based).
+The charts are not intended to replace the more detailed information provided in the 2020 Summary Compensation Table.

 Compensation Element Objective Key Features Performance-Based Base Salary Provides regular income at reasonable, competitive levels, reflecting scope of responsibilities, job characteristics, leadership skills and experience Reviewed annually and subject to adjustment based on individual performance, experience, leadership and market factors.
 No, but increases are not guaranteed.
-Annual Cash Incentive Rewards contributions to the achievement of annual targets and individual performance; focuses attention on key operational, functional and financial measures Compensation Committee establishes performance measures to align performance relative to goals, ultimately driving shareholder value.
-Yes, pays out based on achievement of measurable pre-established goals.
-Long-Term Incentive Plan - Performance Share Units Correlates pay outcomes with generating financial returns and increases in both absolute and relative shareholder returns over the long term.
+Annual Cash Incentive Rewards contributions to the achievement of annual targets and individual performance; focuses attention on key operational, functional and financial measures, and strategic goals Compensation Committee establishes performance measures to align performance relative to goals, ultimately driving shareholder value.
+Yes, pays out based on achievement of measurable preestablished goals.
+Long-Term Incentive Plan - Performance Share Units Correlates pay with increases in both absolute and relative shareholder returns over the long term.
 In periods of poor performance relative to industry peers, executives realize little or no value; in periods of strong performance relative to peers, executives may realize substantial value.
 Three-year cliff vesting.
-Yes, value increases or decreases in correlation to share price, and pays out based on ROIC and relative and absolute shareholder return; may not be earned depending on shareholder return and ROIC.
+Yes, value increases or decreases in correlation to share price, and pays out based on relative and absolute shareholder return; may not be earned depending on shareholder return.
 Long-Term Incentive Plan - Restricted Stock Units Incentivizes management contributions to long-term increases in shareholder value; helps to retain executives in the competitive energy market.
 Paid in equity, and value is realized based on future share price; provides a direct correlation of realized pay to changes in shareholder value.
 Vests ratably over three years.
 Yes, value increases or decreases in correlation to share price.

-In addition to the elements outlined above, our 2019 executive compensation program included the following supplemental benefits: severance and change-in-control protection and other generally available benefits, which are not reflected in the circle charts above.
+In addition to the elements outlined above, our 2020 executive compensation program included severance and change-in-control protection and other generally available benefits, which are not reflected in the circle charts above.
 Each element of our executive compensation program is described below.